tsmarsh/blog/_posts/2016-04-25-Distributed-Development.markdown

 You can then choose to print it out, or edit it, or just recreate with paper and send back.

-Its a process that works surprisingly well.
+It is a process that works surprisingly well.

 ### Video Whiteboard